-Key concepts that thread through the program include: critical and decolonizing theories and pedagogies, studies of the social and political context of education in its broadest sense, the construction of individual and collective identities, systems and mechanisms of social and cultural reproduction, critical consciousness, and resources, forms of resistance and processes of empowerment.
+Courses in the ESJ Minor span a variety of areas where human dignity, freedom, and solidarity are at stake.
+Key themes that thread through the program include: critical and decolonizing theories and pedagogies, the social and political context of schools, the construction of individual and collective identities, mechanisms of social and cultural reproduction, and forms of resistance and political movement building for social change.

 Why Consider an Education and Social Justice Minor?

 The ESJ minor prepares students for a wide variety of careers, or advanced study, concerned with fostering educational environments that are socially just, diverse, and equitable.
 The ESJ Minor is particularly targeted to students interested in professions as youth workers, public school teachers, counselors, and grassroots community organizers interested in effectively using social justice frameworks to address unjust conditions in and through formal and informal educational settings, public service, and private organizations.